docsmith81/rhcsa_notes/07_Manage_Security/Set enforcing and permissive modes for SELinux.md

-Set enforcing and permissive modes for SELinux
+### Set enforcing and permissive modes for SELinux

-Use setenforce to set the current running mode:
-# setenforce permissive
-# setenforce enforcing
+---

+`setenforce <option>` Set the current SELinux running mode to either Enforcing or Permissive

-Use getenforce to check current mode:
+`getenforce`: check current mode:
-# getenforce

-Edit /etc/selinux/config to configure default mode on startup
+Edit `/etc/selinux/config` to configure default mode on startup